 - Cottager’s Monthly Visitor: the editor writes, “Do not lose time by waiting for hot water.
 Cold is better after you once get accustomed to it.
 Hot water can make your face delicate and tender, the very cause why shaving is a painful operation.”

-- Shaving Made Easy: In natural oily condition, it is very difficult to cut your hair with your razor, and it becomes even more difficult if your beard is made still softer by the application of the hot water.
+- Shaving Made Easy: In natural oily conditions, it is very difficult to cut your hair with your razor, and it becomes even more difficult if your beard is made softer by applying hot water.
 Many men and women do this, and it is no wonder they find shaving difficult.
-When this is done, your hairs become soft and limp, and your razor will either slip over your hair entirely, or else cut partly into your hair, bend your hair back and shave your hair lengthwise, all the while pulling and straining your hair at the roots, and making the process of shaving a very painful one.
+When this is done, your hairs become soft and limp, and your razor will either slip over your hair entirely or else cut partly into your hair, bend your hair back and shave your hair lengthwise, all the while pulling and straining your hair at the roots, and making the process of shaving a very painful one.

-Here’s what the modern dermatologists say about using the cold water when shaving:
+Here’s what modern dermatologists say about using cold water when shaving: